Overview

 - Identification of potential agreements with neighboring states for closure(s) and diversion(s)

-The plans are included in the SNV TIM Coalition meeting agenda and discussed, and Coalition stakeholders share feedback and propose adjustments (Appendix 3 - examples of plan sheets).
+The plans are included in the SNV TIM Coalition meeting agenda and discussed, and Coalition stakeholders share feedback and propose adjustments.

 Communications Planning and Execution

 NDOT and RTC FAST have formally organized for TIM planning through their interlocal agreement.
-An annual kick-off meeting is dedicated to each task to involve key stakeholders and expectations.
+An annual kick-off meeting is dedicated to each task and involves key stakeholders and expectations.
 The report structure is updated per data availability and the applicable performance measures for incidents.

-TIM quarterly reports, performance measures, and diversion routes plan sheets are key topics on regular meeting agendas between NDOT and RTC FAST so that there are recurring opportunities to discuss TIM Program’s performance in Southern Nevada and prepare for future construction and major events.
+TIM quarterly reports, performance measures, and diversion routes plan sheets are key topics on regular meeting agendas between NDOT and RTC FAST, providing recurring opportunities to discuss TIM Program’s performance in Southern Nevada and prepare for future construction and major events.

 The performance measures reported by RTC FAST are formally integrated into NDOT’s annual performance measurement reports.
 Performance measures are discussed by internal and external stakeholders including NDOT Traffic Operations division, NDOT Planning division’s Performance Analysis section, RTC FAST, and RTC Information Technology (IT), which has introduced automated reporting tools and resources to streamline reporting, analysis, data visualization, and findings’ presentation.